RAIK284/course-project-choo-choo-champions/README.md

 In this code base, you will find the implementation of our multiplayer game, Mexican Train Dominoes.

 There is also the ASP.NET REST API backend which is in place in the JavaScript files and can be found at [https://github.com/max7piper/choo-choo-champions-api](https://github.com/max7piper/choo-choo-champions-api).
+Our database is encrypted, which accomplishes a stretch goal for this project.

 ### Deployment: